The Ultimate Enterprise Chatbot Platform

-Brand.
+The second is brand.
 Any solution deployed by an enterprise that performs poorly has the ability to impact the brand.
 This is particularly true because an enterprise is a higher profile company with minimum performance standards in the mind of the customer.
 Any missteps can result in unwanted publicity.
+This is even more of a risk with artificial intelligence.

-Scale.
+The third is scale.
 An enterprise will have a larger customer base and therefore needs to implement solutions that can scale performance comfortably to the required level of engagements.
+The number of connected mobile devices and the ability to draft off social media platforms, makes performance an important issue.

-Control.
+The fifth is control.
 Enterprises often have the internal resources to be able to optimize any aspect of a system or data.
-While initially a small business and enterprise may have the goal of creating a great bot, the enterprise will likely want to have full control of its data and source code so that over time it is able to use its internal development capabilities to increase synergies between applications and services.
+Whether a small enterprise may have the goal of creating a great chatbot for marketing, business, or ecommerce, the enterprise will likely want to have full control of its data and source code so that over time it is able to use its internal development capabilities to increase synergies between applications and services.

 Besides ensuring that the conversations with the customer are suitability encrypted, the enterprise will also need to implement features like role based security and multi-user management so that access to the bot functionality can be controlled to a high level of granularity.